 Founded in 2001, the Gorge Community Foundation’s assets total over $6 million and the Foundation manages nearly 50 designated funds and 30 donor advised funds.
 The foundation makes grants and scholarships totaling over $120,000 each year and has granted over $1.3 million to Gorge organizations and students since 2003.
 The foundation is managed by a 10-member Board of Directors led by board president Gil Sharp that includes representation from Gorge communities on both sides of the river.
 More information is available at http://www.gorgecf.org/.

 About Friends of the Library

 Friends of the Hood River Library was founded in 1977.
 Donations, membership fees, and the sale of books fund their efforts.
 Through the years, the Friends have made large and small contributions to the library.
 In 1998 the Friends gave $10,000 in seed money to start the Library Foundation, which raised funds for the library renovation and expansion in 2003 and ran an Early Open Campaign in 2011 that allowed the library to reopen six months early.
 Members of the Friends also volunteer in the library by covering, processing, and shelving new books; assisting the children’s librarian with craft projects; organizing adult and children’s programs; supporting staff development; co-sponsoring the Hood River County Reads program; and providing additional Library funding as needed.
-The Friends meet at noon on the second Tuesday of most months at the Hood River Library.
+The Friends meet at 11:00 a.m. on the second Monday of most months at the Hood River Library.
 The public is invited to attend.